How to Insulate a Garage Door

 • Safety glasses

-First, make sure you’re ready by cleaning the garage door well.
+First, clean the garage door well.
 Remove any dust or dirt.
-The door must also be completely dry and clean to stick the insulation.
+The door must be dry and clean for the insulation to stick properly.

-Don’t forget to wear gloves and safety glasses.
-This step is very important to avoid any skin or eye issues.
-With the right care and equipment, your DIY project will go smoothly.
+Wear gloves and safety glasses.
+This is important to avoid skin or eye problems.
+With the right tools and care, your DIY project will go smoothly.
 You’ll soon have a weatherproof garage door that looks great.

 Installing the Insulate a Garage Door

-After getting your garage door ready and collecting tools, start adding the insulation.
-This step is crucial for better insulation and controlling the garage’s temperature.
-Here’s how to do it properly:
+After preparing your garage door and gathering tools, start adding the insulation.
+This step is key for better insulation and controlling the garage’s temperature.
+Here’s how to do it right:

 Step 1: Mark the Door Panels